Sk0001234/HR-Department-Report-/README.md

 5. What is the average length of employment for the employees who have been terminated ?

-6.How does the gender distribution vary across departments and job titles?
+6. How does the gender distribution vary across departments and job titles?

 7. What is the distribution of job titles across the company?